Subscribe

 The Inputs

-• Customer inputs — Think of your business’ product data, merchandising rules, business priorities, etc.
+• Customer inputs Think of your business’ product data, merchandising rules, business priorities, etc.

 • Bloomreach algorithms — Our proprietary AI-driven algorithms that we’ve developed over years of commerce experience and continually optimize

-• Other inputs — This is data that we’re able to collect from your customers’ buying patterns and your product’s performance on your site
+• Other inputs — This is data that we’re able to collect from your customers’ buying patterns and your products’ performance on your site

 All three inputs are critical in ensuring an optimal search experience for your customers — but the second input, Bloomreach’s algorithms, is what sets our solution apart from the rest.

-Two Modes of Retrieval
+Two Modes of Retrieval Using Loomi

 On the one hand, you always want to improve your recall set (i.e., the list of products you show a customer after they hit “enter”) by serving up the largest number of relevant results possible.
-On the other hand, you want to make sure each of those products are actually relevant to the customer’s search.
+On the other hand, you want to make sure each of those products is actually relevant to the customer’s search.

 • Semantic understanding — We apply semantic understanding from the beginning of the retrieval process by understanding customer intent and parsing product types and attributes from two sources:

-• Search query, or what the customer types into the search bar,
+• Search query, or what the customer types into the search bar

-• Product catalog, or the data provided in your product catalog,
+• Product catalog, or the data provided in your product catalog

-• Term frequency — This is the default mode and considers a term that appears more frequently in your catalog as the likely candidate for spell correction.
+• Term frequency — This is the default mode and considers a term that appears more frequently in your catalog as the likely candidate for spell correction

-• Closest match — This uses “edit distance,” or the minimum distance between two sets of letters or numbers to get from one term to another, to determine the candidate for spell correction.
+• Closest match — This uses “edit distance,” or the minimum distance between two sets of letters or numbers to get from one term to another, to determine the candidate for spell correction

-• Query relaxation — This algorithm is activated once there are no exact matches found from the user’s initial search query.
-Semantic understanding recognizes the product type of the query and relaxes the query matching criteria from “match on all terms” to “match on one term”(e.g., the product type), thus reducing null results.
+• Query relaxation — Loomi is activated once there are no exact matches found from the user’s initial search query.
+Semantic understanding recognizes the product type of the query and relaxes the query matching criteria from “match on all terms” to “match on one term” (e.g., the product type), thus reducing null results.

-• Facet precision — This algorithm targets and removes facet noise in search results by relying on the products in the dominant categories of that query.
+• Facet precision — Finally, Loomi targets and removes facet noise in search results by relying on the products in the dominant categories of that query.
 For example, the top 50 products for the search query “dress” may belong to the “evening dress,” “maxi dress,” and “cocktail dress” categories.
 Perhaps the 78th product is a pair of dress shoes that fall under the “men’s shoes” and “women’s shoes” categories.
 With facet precision turned on, “men’s shoes” and “women’s shoes” would not appear as a facet in the recall set.

 Ranking Optimized for RPV